 Rasgulla needs no introduction.
 It is one of the most popular Indian sweet, especially in summers.
 Its cool rose water infused syrup gives instant relief to taste buds.
 It is also very healthy as it is made of milk.

-When my elder son was around 2 years old he was very fond of rasgullas.
-So there used to be never ending supply of Rasgullas in summers for him.
+When my elder son was around 2 years old he was very fond of Rasgullas.
+So there used to be a never-ending supply of Rasgullas in summers for him.
 He used to call it Habulla I don’t know why.
 Whenever he would see any sweets shop he would start screaming Habulla Habulla and we had to buy these for him.
 I wish I knew this recipe at that time.
 Could have saved me a lot of trouble. 😉

 How to make Rasgulla